riscv/sail-riscv/doc/ReadingGuide.md

   are represented as a clause of the `execute` function. `mapping` clauses specify the encoding and decoding of each instruction to and from their binary representations and assembly language formats.
-  Hint instructions that are not implicitly handled elsewhere are explicitly handled in `riscv_insts_hints.sail`.

 - `riscv_fetch.sail` contains the instruction fetch function.
 It supports checking and transformation of the fetch address as